heliaxdev/totality-checker/README.md

 - *Towards a practical programming language based on dependent type theory* by Ulf Norell (2007).

+- *Elaborating dependent (co)pattern matching: No
+pattern left behind* by Jesper Cockx and Andreas Abel (2020)

 See the [reference](https://github.com/thealmarty/totality-checker/blob/master/Reference/reference.pdf) for a complete reference.